Workflow & Execution

 Build model only (no solving):

-tools/smk -j4 --configfile config/my_scenario.yaml results/my_scenario/build/model.nc
+tools/smk -j4 --configfile config/my_scenario.yaml -- results/my_scenario/build/model_scen-default.nc

 Solve model:

-tools/smk -j4 --configfile config/my_scenario.yaml results/my_scenario/solved/model.nc
+tools/smk -j4 --configfile config/my_scenario.yaml -- results/my_scenario/solved/model_scen-default.nc

 Regenerate specific plot:

-tools/smk --configfile config/my_scenario.yaml results/my_scenario/plots/crop_production.pdf
+tools/smk --configfile config/my_scenario.yaml -- results/my_scenario/plots/scen-default/crop_production.pdf

 Prepare data without building model:

-tools/smk -j4 --configfile config/my_scenario.yaml processing/my_scenario/regions.geojson processing/my_scenario/resource_classes.nc
+tools/smk -j4 --configfile config/my_scenario.yaml -- processing/my_scenario/regions.geojson processing/my_scenario/resource_classes.nc

 For any of the above targets, Snakemake will first run any other previous rules in order to generate the necessary inputs for the specified target output/rule.